-Travel through three beautiful countries on another fantastic journey designed by our favorite Italian countess, Alessandra Gardino.
+Travel through three beautiful countries on this fantastic journey.
 This unforgettable trip features the discovery of Croatia and Slovenia and also includes stops in fabulous Trieste and always incredible Venice.
 You will surely be surprised by the rich history of the destinations and sights that we have included in this special itinerary.
 The ancient Romans and the sophisticated doges of the Venetian Republic left important traces that we will discover together.

 *Please click on each day to view daily itinerary.